 I have been actively involved with photography and art for more than 35 years now.
 When I’m not taking photos in the field or in my home studio, I am either learning some new technique in photography or Photoshop, drawing or painting, fishing, building a custom fishing rod, or bowling.
 I love reading and watching tutorials in order to advance my skills in the areas that interest me.
 As I get older, the more I learn and realize that there is still so much more to learn.
 My education is ongoing.
 I am published with I.U.
-Press / Quarry Books (six books), Brown Trout Publishers, Tide-Mark Press, Shutterbug, Digital Photographer, Photoshop User, Sun Day Greetings, Pro Nature Photographer, destination guides as well as having photos hanging in restaurants, hospitals, nature centers, and various other outlets.
+Press / Quarry Books (seven books), Brown Trout Publishers, Tide-Mark Press, Shutterbug, Digital Photographer, Photoshop User, Sun Day Greetings, Pro Nature Photographer, destination guides as well as having photos hanging in restaurants, hospitals, nature centers, and various other outlets.
 Five of my books are co-authored with my wife.

 My style, even though it’s digital today, has its roots firmly planted in darkroom techniques based on my many years as a custom darkroom printer, almost a lifetime in fact.
 I find the “wet lab” techniques are still my favorite look and way to go.
 I prefer photos that don't look over worked, over saturated etc., but rather have an overall nice balance to them.
 In the days of film, contrast used to be selected by the type of film you shot then paired to the grade of paper you printed on.
 This was done no matter the type of film you used.
 Then time was spent burning and dodging, even burning and dodging with filters when needed when you made a custom print.
 I personally still like this look to this day.
 I also believe my art training and background helps to bring out the depth in my photos, defining shapes, contour, lighting, nuances, etc. I feel It gives my photos a subtle depth and character that many people pick up but can’t quite put their finger on, but they know it's there.
 My art style and techniques are also evident in my processing, it’s just a different medium today is all.